Heavenly Kimes Reveals Mariah Huq Sold ‘Married To Medicine’ Rights

 — ♡ Miss Tee ♡ (@OriginalMissTee) February 18, 2017

-As previously reported by the Inquisitr, Mariah, in response to viewers’ questions of when season 5 will start filming and if she’ll return, said last week said that she doesn’t know and that she’s always the last to know anything regarding the show.
+As previously reported by the Inquisitr, Mariah, in response to viewers’ questions of when Season 5 will start filming and if she’ll return, said last week said that she doesn’t know and that she’s always the last to know anything regarding the show.

 Clearly, Mariah doesn’t have any say over casting decisions.
 If she did, she would probably try to get rid of Heavenly, who has starred on the show since the second season.